Sultana-akther20/project-quiz/README.md

 ### Form
 I used form to make username and submit to play the quiz.

-### Known bugs and unfixed
-I have used a message to appear on the screen after typing username and click on the submit button the message should appear, but when I do this for the first time it doesn't show the message and take me to the quiz page straight way and if I submit second time, it shows the message by using the username.
-I tried to fix this but couldn't.
-So I have address this to fix this in future.

 ### Favicon
 I used favicon to make the logo of my website.

 ### Content
 Content was written by me but I have got lots of ideas and helps to create this website.
 I have document this below and I have got instruction box idea from my mentor and used the code from w3school and changed the things related to my project.

 ### Get helps from
 1. From my teacher
 2. From code institute website